 Cruising is a convenient way of travelling and exploring different countries.
-Cruise ships nowadays are literally a floating city!
+Cruise ships nowadays are literally floating cities!
+I got inspired by cruising when I first attended a Cruise convention.
 You will never run out of something to do inside the cruise ship.
 Read this post that I made about the various activities on sea days!

 Of course, other than admiring the interior of the ship, the various cruise excursions are also available to enrich your cruising experience.